JoshMcguigan/infra/README.md

 Check out [this blog post](https://www.joshmcguigan.com/blog/run-your-own-dns-servers/) for the backstory on why I've chosen to run my own authoritative DNS servers.

-TODO documentation
- - nginx config/version can be updated live
- - kernel updates can be done blue-green and update glue records to point to new machine
-   - this is a much slower blue-green deploy than we have for the nameservers because we have to wait out the DNS ttl

 ### scripts

 Contains scripts for creating cloud servers, as well as local testing.